enreeco/sf-doc-custom-settings/README.md

 ![](/images/img11.png?raw=true)

-This time, when creating a new value, we'll have a set of values (remember the *List*) type instead of global/user/profile values, each one identified by a *Name* field:
+This time, when creating a new value, we will have a set of values (remember the *List* type) instead of global/user/profile values, each one identified by a *Name* field:

 ![](/images/img12.png?raw=true)

-For each locale codes you can set a specific date format plus a Default value (to be handled manually).
+For each locale code you can set a specific date format plus a Default value (to be handled manually).

 Now that we have create all the settings, we need to link them to the code, so let's change the *ConfigurationManager* class accordingly: